Skip to main content

 UT Scholarships and Grants

-UT offers scholarships, grants and loans to first-time bachelor’s degree-seeking students based on academic achievement, talent and financial need at the time of admission.
+UTampa offers scholarships, grants and loans to first-time bachelor’s degree-seeking students based on academic achievement, talent and financial need at the time of admission.
 Cumulative academic achievements are reviewed at the end of each spring semester for aid renewal in the coming academic year.
-To renew UT aid, students must maintain satisfactory academic progress as described for federal aid programs (above) and enroll full-time, in an undergraduate program of study, in addition to the requirements listed below.
-When all eligibility requirements are met, students can expect to receive the same scholarship(s) and grant(s) they were awarded at the time of admission while they remain continuously enrolled at UT in an undergraduate program of study.
+To renew UTampa aid, students must maintain satisfactory academic progress as described for federal aid programs (above) and enroll full-time, in an undergraduate program of study, in addition to the requirements listed below.
+When all eligibility requirements are met, students can expect to receive the same scholarship(s) and grant(s) they were awarded at the time of admission while they remain continuously enrolled at UTampa in an undergraduate program of study.

 Institutional aid is awarded based upon the information available at the time of admission.
 Students must complete the FAFSA and demonstrate financial need each year to receive need-based aid.
-Students who fail to meet GPA renewal requirements for institutional aid at the end of the spring semester may enroll in a UT summer session to increase their cumulative GPA.
+Students who fail to meet GPA renewal requirements for institutional aid at the end of the spring semester may enroll in a UTampa summer session to increase their cumulative GPA.
 Notify your financial aid counselor at the end of the summer sessions to request a second review.

 Scholarships are awarded at the time of admission.
 Students can expect to receive the same scholarship and award amount in each subsequent fall and spring semester for a maximum of eight (8) semesters or until normal degree completion would occur (whichever comes first) when they meet all renewal requirements.